 Don’t just re-blog and let the idea die.
 That’s not the point of it.

-Anonymous asked: Do you know the true source of your inspiration and literary prowess?
+Anonymous said: Do you know the true source of your inspiration and literary prowess?
 It doesn't just come out of thin air.
 You serve a purpose.
 If you have an open mind, visit truthcontestcom and read "The Present".
 What it says will change your view of the world forever.

 I read the first few pages then skimmed through the rest of the book.
 It’s nice.
 It’s like an over-simplified, somewhat romanticized distillation of everything I learned in my years studying philosophy.
 If you actually look at these postulations the right way and manage to internalize them and live by them naturally, which is something I’ve been working on for the past year before even knowing about this text, your life really will change.
 Completely.
 The text isn’t as wishy-washy or sophistic as it may seem, actually.
 But this manual, or even catechism of sorts, will not change your life if it isn’t proven to you on a day-to-day basis, if you don’t come to these conclusions completely on your own.
 Thanks for sending me the message.
 I don’t know if it’s one of those copy & paste spam-joints or not, but it really made my day… The first quote in the text genuinely affirmed something I just realized today after a clash I had.
 The text gave me at least a bit of clarity about an issue that’s been bugging me all day.
 Thanks.